 Open Impressionism uses color to create emotion, thick oil paint strokes to create movement, and separated brushwork to create a stained glass effect.
 Open Impressionism is a blend of classical impressionism and modern expressionism, with a dash of plein air style.
 Unlike traditional oil painters, Hanson does not build up the painting layer by layer; instead, she lays her paint strokes side by side without overlapping and works to get each stroke “right the first time.”
 These clean strokes give a mosaic effect to her paintings, while also conveying a sense of movement to her work.
 She uses a limited palette of only five pigments to create a vivid dance of un-muddied color upon the canvas, choosing colors that ignite the imagination and capture the emotional feeling of being out of doors.

-Through the years, Hanson has continued to use the outdoors to inspire a vast collection of works.
-She visits the Colorado plateau every year, backpacking and hiking through Zion National Park, Canyon de Chelly, Monument Valley, and other national parks.
+Through the years, Hanson has continued to use the outdoors to inspire a vast collection of over 3,000 works.
+She visits the Colorado plateau often, backpacking and hiking through Zion National Park, Canyon de Chelly, Monument Valley, and other national parks.
 Other favorite haunts include Carmel, Big Sur, Paso Robles, Oregon wine country, Joshua Tree National Park, and the Anza-Borrego desert.
 Erin Hanson transforms these landscapes into abstract mosaics of color and texture, her impasto application of paint lending a sculptural effect to her art.
 Her oil paintings stand out in a crowd, bringing a fresh new look to Western landscapes.

 Erin Hanson: Early Beginnings